spenceryue/towerProject/README.md

 AUTHOR: SPENCER YUE<br><br>

-The objective of this program is to organize 10,000 randomly weighed and<br>
+The objective of this project is to organize 10,000 randomly weighed and<br>
 colored blocks into the tallest tower possible while observing 2 simple rules:<br>

 (1) Only a lighter block can stacked on top of another block.<br>